isomerpages/dsta-capvista/index.md

       description: We validate technology and market demand with our network of engineering & tech talent and partners, to solve real compelling problems.
-      button: Read More
+      button: See Our Innovation Call
-      url: /success-stories
+      url: /accelerator
       alt: Image alt text
   - infopic:
       title: Opportunities to Propel Startup Growth